 From my standpoint – and Pascal’s, who wasn’t threatening me anymore – some punctuation maquillage did good and everythng worked fine.
 My maths teacher, on the other hand, wasn’t happy.
 She hissed some poisonous words, asking me whether I was making fun of her.

 Some Basic was still on my mind.
 So I found Visual Basic: finally, something real!
 Thaks to a cheap student licence I could now create.
 Real things – windows, buttons, text boxes, images.
 Enough with determinants, circle areas, second degree equations.
 It was the freeware and shareware games age.
 Anything seemed possible.
-Except, maybe, the artificial intelligence.
+Except, maybe, for the artificial intelligence.
 Now it looked like some very, very tall mountain to climb to the top.
 Almost unreachable.
-A scientists army seemed barely enough to tackle the problem.
+An army of scientists seemed barely enough to tackle the problem.

-A couple of decades later I would study Neural Networks.
+A couple of decades later I would study the Neural Networks.
 It is possible, after all.